K-JC/drf-foodies-api/README.md

 While originolly trying to deploy my project my api wasnt talking to my front end and I had alot of CORS errors come up in my chrome dev tools console(Cors No Header Origin).
 After much headache over trying to fix this I had seen that we could combined our reposityrs into one work space which would mean that cors would no longer be an issue as the api was coming from the same workspace/shared base URL.
 I followed the steps set by code institute to enable my project to contain both front end and back end portions of the project and once all was set up and I deployed my project to heroku it was finally working!

 # Future Features
 I would like to impliment more messages to the users when they interact with the site such as You have logged in/logged out successfully.
+I would also like the user to have the ability to add videos aswell as images to their posts.

 # Validator Testing
-HTML - W3C HTML Validator
+* HTML - Using W3C HTML Validator, as there was some Django in my HTML the validator didn't like those very much.
+So my only issues where from this, percentages in href  attribute and trailing slash.
-CSS - W3C CSS Validator
+* CSS - Using W3C CSS Validator, all passed with no issues.
-PEP8 - Python Validator
+* PEP8 - Using Python Validator, all passed with no issues.
-Eslint Play Validator
+* I used Eslint Play Validator online, only came up with import and export my appear only with sourceType: module.
+* I used JSHint Online Validator also.

 # Testing
 ## Manual Testing